 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
-The Commission has one type of deferred inflow.
-The Commission reports deferred inflows of resources associated with pension benefits.
-These inflows arise only under the full accrual basis of accounting and, accordingly, are reported only in the statement of net position.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+Currently, the Commission has one item, deferred pension inflows, reported as deferred inflows.
+These inflows arise only under the full accrual basis of accounting and consist of changes in actuarial assumptions and differences between projected and actual investment earnings and, accordingly, are reported only in the statement of net position.